 Our 1-day adventure ends after 5 incredible hours of fun and genuine happiness.
-We couldn’t miss the Lego Factory store, where you can mix and match any lego pieces you want out of a couple of thousands (and pay at the way out, of course, for each piece).
+We couldn’t miss the Lego Factory store, where you can mix and match any lego pieces you want out of a couple of thousands (and pay at the way out for each piece).

 After almost 1 hour search, we finally built a horse, a knight and his princess, and took them home.

-Prices, transportation info & schedules are available on their website
+- Prices, transportation info and schedules are available on their website

 2 thoughts on “Legoland – back to childhood!”